muelleste/isilon-api/README.md

 }
 ```

-Hope you have a better start with the isilon api as i had.
+Hope you have a better start with the isilon api as I had.